 For years, future homeowners who are shopping for their next home online were given photos that may or may not enhance the listing.
 Museums post photos of their exhibits online to try and entice visitors to their location.
 Retail stores have used video as a part of their in-store selling process.
 The one thing these examples all have in common?
 VR and digital signage mixed together could take them to a new level.

-A realtor using digital signage could take home buyers into a home, without leaving the office.
-Museums will be able to immerse visitors into their exhibits, bringing them to life and remaining accessible to all.
-Retail stores could offer “try before you buy” experiences with products.
+A realtor using digital signage can take home buyers into a home, without leaving the office.
+Museums can immerse visitors into their exhibits, bringing them to life and remaining accessible to all.
+Retail stores can offer “try before you buy” experiences with products.

 Digital signage takes the headset out of the way.
 Instead of impacting one visitor, digital signage can impact several, all at one time.

 The customer experience is a huge focus this year, as technology is changing the way we communicate.
 VR and digital signage together can give customers the interactive experience that they crave.
 Digital signage can be used in many ways to enhance this experience including:

 Advertisements and Discounts.
 Personalized advertisements for products that your customers are looking for as they peruse a retail store enhances the shopping experience and gives it a personal touch.
 Discounts can be shown on screen to help consumers get the most bang for their buck.

 Personalization.
 Greeters at the front door of your retail store without a physical person?
 Yes, it’s possible.
 Couple that with the benefits of virtual reality and your customer can choose a shopping experience that is uniquely their own.

 Story.
 Customers want to feel connected to what you offer.
 You can use digital signage to tell a story about your products or experience while the customer visits.
 Window displays, billboards and more should reflect the story to immerse customers to draw them in.